Sums of products of binomial coefficients mod 2 and run length transforms of sequences: Abstract

 \section{Abstract}

-We look at some properties of functions of binomial coefficients mod 2.
-In particular, we derive a set of recurrence relations for sums of products of binomial coefficients mod 2 and show that they result in sequences that are the run length transforms of well known basic sequences.
-In particular, we show that the sequence $a(n) = \sum_{k=0}^{n} \left[\left( \right) \left( \right) \mod 2\right]$ is the run length transform of the Fibonacci numbers, that the sequence $a(n) = \sum_{k=0}^{n} \left[\left( \right) \left( \right) \mod 2\right]$ is the run length transform of the positive integers, and that the sequence is the run length transform of Narayana's cows sequence.
+We study properties of functions of binomial coefficients mod 2 and derive a set of recurrence relations for sums of products of binomial coefficients mod 2.
+We show that they result in sequences that are the run length transforms of well known basic sequences.
+In particular, we obtain formulas for the run length transform of the positive integers, Fibonacci numbers, extended Lucas numbers and Narayana's cows sequence.